-Conservative immigration critic blames Trudeau for spike in cross-border asylum seekers
+Trudeau says steps to tackle spike in asylum-seekers yielding 'positive results'

-Conservative immigration critic Michelle Rempel has accused Prime Minister Justin Trudeau of creating a migrant "crisis" in Canada and says he has no plan to fix it.
+Earlier in the day, Conservative immigration critic Michelle Rempel accused Trudeau of creating a migrant "crisis" in Canada and said he has no plan to fix it.

-Holding a news conference on Parliament Hill just hours before Trudeau is set to hold his own question-and-answer session with reporters, Rempel said Trudeau encouraged people to cross illegally from the U.S. into Canada by tweeting #WelcometoCanada after U.S. President Donald Trump's immigration crackdown.
+Holding a news conference on Parliament Hill just hours before Trudeau was scheduled to hold his own question-and-answer session with reporters, Rempel said Trudeau encouraged people to cross illegally from the U.S. into Canada by tweeting #WelcometoCanada after U.S. President Donald Trump's immigration crackdown.

 That Jan.
 28, 2017, tweet sent the wrong message right around the world, she said.